What is endometriosis?

 There is currently no cure for endometriosis, but there are ways to control it and improve your quality of life.
 Painkillers can be used to suppress the pain to a more manageable level, while some patients find that the contraceptive pill can work to make periods shorter and lighter.
 Others have the Mirena coil fitted, which releases progestogen into the body over five years, thus reducing the impact of periods and sometimes stopping them altogether.
 Injections of progesterone work in a similar way by preventing ovulation, meaning that endometrial growth is suppressed.

 In some cases, it is necessary to perform a laparoscopy which is the only way to definitively diagnose endometriosis.
-It also means that surgical removal of the endometriosis lesions can be surgically removed laser ablation can be used to remove the endometrial growths.
+It also means that surgical removal of the lesions can be surgically removed by laser ablation.
 In extreme cases, it may be necessary to have a hysterectomy, but this is not a guaranteed cure.
 If an ovarian cyst has formed due to the endometriosis, surgery is required to remove it as it will not respond to hormone treatment.

 Get in touch